 Feeding Tips for Babies With Down Syndrome

-As a pediatric feeding specialist and speech language pathologist, I teach parents of babies with Down syndrome to start solids at about 6 months of age that are showing all the signs of readiness.
-My passion is to help parents select feeding products + first foods that make mealtime successful and safe.
-I’m also busting a few feeding myths for feeding babies with Down syndrome; one (or more) may surprise you!
+As a pediatric feeding specialist and speech language pathologist, I teach parents of babies with Down syndrome to start solids at about 6 months of age (that are showing signs of readiness).
+I help parents select feeding products + first foods that make mealtime successful and safe.
+I’m also busting a few feeding myths for feeding babies with Down syndrome.

 Texture Myth: Babies with Down syndrome can’t chew foods